Livestream/livestream-api-samples/java/api-keys-auth-sample/README.md

 ### Run your server

 1. cd `java/api-keys-auth-sample`
-2. Edit `[YOUR_API_KEY]` with your secret key in `com/livestream/api/samples/apikeys/Constants.java`
+2. Edit `[YOUR_API_KEY]` with your secret key in `src/main/java/com/livestream/api/samples/apikeys/Constants.java`
-3. Start server by executing `mvn compile exec:java -Dexec.mainClass="com.livestream.api.samples.apikeys.server.Server"`.
+3. Start the server from the project folder by executing `mvn compile exec:java -Dexec.mainClass="com.livestream.api.samples.apikeys.server.Server"`.
 By default server starts @ localhost:9998.
-In case you need to update server address, you can modify `HOST` and `PORT` variables in `com/livestream/api/samples/apikeys/Constants.java`
+In case you need to update server address, you can modify `HOST` and `PORT` variables in `src/main/java/com/livestream/api/samples/apikeys/Constants.java`

 ### Run your client